spinfast319/gazelle-origin/README.md

 Obtaining Your API Key
 ---------------------
 `gazelle-origin` requires an API key to make API requests.
+You can add your keys `OPS_API_KEY` or `RED_API_KEY` environment variables, or pass the string with the `--api-key` flag.
 To obtain your API key:

 ### redacted.ch
 * Go to your profile and select Access Settings on the right side